Slow down – feel the nature

 For Karelians the natural environment has always been much more than merely a source of livelihood.
 In the ancient religions nature was sacred thing and the forces of the forests and waters were tangible things with which man had to live in harmony.

 Everyman’s rights, the universal right of access enjoyed in Finland means freedom of movement in the countryside, including the right to pick wild berries and mushrooms.
-Some forms of fishing are also included, but in many cases require a licence, as does hunting.
+Some types of fishing are also included, but in many cases as hunting, a license is required.

 Other nature attractions and activities